lorenmartin-data/manufacturing-defect-analysis/README.md

 Model 595242 showed the greatest concentration among its leading defect categories, with solder bridges, lifted components, pinholes, and broken components accounting for most of the model's defects.

 ![Model 595242 Pareto Analysis](images/model3_level_pareto.png)
-## Business Objective

-The organization sought to reduce welding-related defects by 20% while supporting a 20% increase in production capacity without increasing the overall defect percentage.

-## Tools and Technologies

-- Power BI
-- Python
-- Pandas
-- SciPy
-- Jupyter Notebook
-- Statistical Hypothesis Testing
-- Pareto Analysis
-- Root-Cause Analysis

-## Analytical Approach

-The project followed an end-to-end analytical process that included:

-1. Identifying the production models responsible for the highest defect volumes.
-2. Analyzing defect categories within the highest-defect models.
-3. Using Pareto analysis to identify priority areas for improvement.
-4. Developing a fishbone diagram to organize potential operational contributors.
-5. Performing a one-way ANOVA to evaluate whether mean defect frequency differed significantly among the three highest-defect production models.
-6. Developing a Power BI dashboard to communicate findings and recommendations.

 ## Key Findings